gvwilson/sensibleadventures/nardica/nardica.md

 "If that's a bomb---" the sergeant began.

-"Directional broadband pulse," Wales panted as the little machine disappared around the corner.
+"Directional broadband pulse," Wales panted as the little machine disappeared around the corner.
 "It'll blind them for sure, knock them out if we're lucky."

 *I know that,* Iffy realized incredulously.
 How could I know that?
 How did I